Stress (biology): History in research

 The psychiatric diagnosis post-traumatic stress disorder (PTSD) was coined in the mid-1970s, in part through the efforts of anti-Vietnam War activists and the Vietnam Veterans Against the War, and Chaim F. Shatan.
 The condition was added to the Diagnostic and Statistical Manual of Mental Disorders as posttraumatic stress disorder in 1980.
 PTSD was considered a severe and ongoing emotional reaction to an extreme psychological trauma, and as such often associated with soldiers, police officers, and other emergency personnel.
 The stressor may involve threat to life (or viewing the actual death of someone else), serious physical injury, or threat to physical or psychological integrity.
 In some cases, it can also be from profound psychological and emotional trauma, apart from any actual physical harm or threat.
 Often, however, the two are combined.

 By the 1990s, "stress" had become an integral part of modern scientific understanding in all areas of physiology and human functioning, and one of the great metaphors of Western life.
 Focus grew on stress in certain settings, such as workplace stress, and stress management techniques were developed.
 The term also became a euphemism, a way of referring to problems and eliciting sympathy without being explicitly confessional, just "stressed out".
 It came to cover a huge range of phenomena from mild irritation to the kind of severe problems that might result in a real breakdown of health.
 In popular usage, almost any event or situation between these extremes could be described as stressful.
-During this time society spent less attention to the actual danger and severeness to mental health, this society might not have cared about those consequences of what we say or do.
-We might not agree that those consequences of being harsh to another individual verbally is to be considered abuse but they nonetheless have costs that we all pay.

 The American Psychological Association's 2015 Stress In America Study found that nationwide stress is on the rise and that the three leading sources of stress were "money", "family responsibility", and "work".